My hang-gliding love-affair

 I’d had a few incredible years, going to astonishing places around the world, enjoying wonderful fun and unbelievable camaraderie, doing things most folk would never dream of doing.

-It had been an extraordinary time for me.
+It had been an extraordinary period of my life for me.

 But, I was a father now, and I needed to take life and my responsibilities a little more seriously.
-Besides, I wanted to be there when the wee man grew up.
+Besides, I wanted to be there when the wee man grew up and see his life develop.
 And flying hang-gliders definitely risked that happening.

-Being there, seeing Eliot grow up and providing for my family was far more important to me than any hobby or pastime.
+Being there, seeing Eliot grow up and providing for my family were far more important to me than any hobby or pastime.

-”I’ve had a wonderful life.
+”I’ve had a wonderful life, so far.
 I’d like it to continue.”

 ~ Terence Milbourn